How to Identify and Prevent Rodent Infestations in Utah Homes

 service image rat

 Rodents like mice and rats are common pests that can cause significant problems for homeowners in Utah.
 As temperatures drop, these creatures seek shelter indoors, making homes their ideal nesting spots.
-Understanding how to spot the early signs of a rodent infestation and prevent one from occurring is key to keeping your home safe and healthy.
+Understanding how to spot the early signs of a rodent infestation and prevent one from occurring is key to keeping your home pest-free and healthy.

 Common Signs of Rodent Activity